Mekaillzm/Techwars_Round_3_2025-2026/final_submissions/PSIFI-242/readme.md

 # Comments
 This submission uses an API to read live messages from a Discord server, providing a Dashboard that ranks users and messages based on their contributions in the server.

 This submission is innovative, with real-world uses in moderating servers, making it among the best submissions, despite the inappropriateness of the examples showcased.
-Thus, it earned its place among the highest scoring submissions.